TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

           payload: 'Get your Welcome card ! #https://talao.co/sandbox/op/beacon/ormmcdomjv?issuer=did:ethr:0x64098e894fea5b83e7e4c52a30d70b98e25bd9d5'
                })

-User will be asked to sign the payload as usual but just after Altme wallet will start a process to request the Welcome card to the issuer.
-User will be asked to accept or reject the card.
-This card is a verifiable credential (https://www.w3.org/TR/vc-data-model/), it is a json signed file stored in the smartphone.
-A verifiable credential of a natural person (user) is stored off-chain as it is personal data.
-The subject of the credential is the Decentralized Identity attached to the wallet.
-This identity is protected by a private key stored in the wallet aside teh crypto privates keys.

 To sign the payload, you can also use a MICHELINE or OPERATION message after encoding the message in bytes as it is requested : https://tezostaquito.io/docs/signing/